rbe549/rbe549.github.io/project3spring2024.md

   - Trucks
   - Bicycle
   - Motorcycle
+  You also need to identify the orientation of the vehicles and display them.
 2. **Traffic lights:** Additionally to the previous Phase, classify arrows on the traffic lights here (Fig. 7).
 3. **Road signs:** Along with the previously mentioned stop signs, you should also indicate road signs on the ground such as arrows (See Fig. 6) and speed limit signs (Fig. 8).
 The speed limit texture is blank and hence you need to add the numbers appropriately.
 4. **Objects:** You also need to indicate additional objects like dustbins, traffic poles, traffic cones and traffic cylinders as their respective 3D models in the renders (See Fig. 10).
+5. **Pedestrian pose:** You need to identify pedestrian pose each frame instead of just classifying them and display them (See Fig. 6).

 <div class="fig fighighlight">